 After the course the MIC evaluates the course using the MIC evaluation form; this report should be sent to the ACC Chair and Secretariat by e-mail, at least one month before the next ACC meeting.
 All of these evaluations will be discussed on the next ACC meeting and will be stored and considered in the cases of re-occurring courses.
-In the case of courses not using the automated event surveys (e.g.

-joint FEBS/EMBO lecture courses), the MIC also checks that the Evaluation Summary of the event correctly summarizes the participants' opinions based on the original Questionnaires sent by the Organizer.
+In the case of courses not using the automated event surveys (e.g. joint FEBS/EMBO lecture courses), the MIC also checks that the Evaluation Summary of the event correctly summarizes the participants' opinions based on the original Questionnaires sent by the Organizer.
 The original questionnaires should then be sent to the FEBS Advanced Courses Committee Secretariat.

-Members from other working groups and committees can contribute to your course, about for instance "Science and society", "Woman in science" "Career of young scientists", etc. Upon invitation they will make a presentation at your event on the cost of FEBS.
-Perhaps this person can be in the meantime the member in charge for the course replacing the ACC member assigned to your course, based on mutual agreement.
+Members from other FEBS working groups and committees can contribute to your course, about, for instance "Science and society", "Women in science" and "Careers of young scientists"..
+Upon invitation they will make a presentation at your event on the cost of FEBS.